wp-plugins/email-before-download/readme.txt

 WordPress allows direct access to files in your upload directories using a direct URL and we do not change those permissions.
 We do provide an option to mask the URL to your downloads if you have cURL enabled.

-=What are the available shortcode options?=
+= What are the available shortcode options? =

 This is the list of all short code attributes that can be used.
 Some of them override the global admin settings.

-  download_id - either one single download id from Wordpress Download Monitor, or a comma separated list of such ids, eg. '1,2,3'
+* download_id - either one single download id from Wordpress Download Monitor, or a comma separated list of such ids, eg. '1,2,3'

-  contact_form_id - Contact Form 7 ID
+* contact_form_id - Contact Form 7 ID

-  title - this attribute overrides the download title from Download Monitor (works only with single id)
+* title - this attribute overrides the download title from Download Monitor (works only with single id)

-  file  - use to point to external url (don't use masked with this attribute)
+* file  - use to point to external url (don't use masked with this attribute)

-  format - used pass format of the url, this option works only with old version of Download Monitor
+* format - used pass format of the url, this option works only with old version of Download Monitor

-  delivered_as - possible values: "Send Email", "Both", "Inline Link"
+* delivered_as - possible values: "Send Email", "Both", "Inline Link"

-  masked - "yes", "true", "no"
+* masked - "yes", "true", "no"

-  attachment  - "yes", "no"
+* attachment  - "yes", "no"

-  force_download - any value that is passed considered as "yes" (we don't have a global menu item for that)
+* force_download - any value that is passed considered as "yes" (we don't have a global menu item for that)

-  checked -  "no", any other value is "yes"
+* checked -  "no", any other value is "yes"

-  hidden_form - "yes", "no"
+* hidden_form - "yes", "no"

-  use_radio - "yes", "no"
+* use_radio - "yes", "no"

 == Screenshots ==